theirish81/theirish81.github.io/index.md

 I love **microservices**, **distributed architectures**, especially when **event driven**.

-Possibly a little late in the **Kubernetes game**, it's now part a vital part of my tool belt.
+Possibly a little late to the **Kubernetes game**, it's now part a vital part of my tool belt.

 ## What I code in my spare time